Xander Bogaerts's Success and Achievements in Timeline

 A closer look at the biggest achievements of Xander Bogaerts.
 Awards, milestones, and records that define success.

-Xander Bogaerts is a professional baseball player from Aruba, currently playing shortstop and second base for the San Diego Padres in MLB.
-Prior to joining the Padres, he played for the Boston Red Sox.
-Internationally, Bogaerts represents the Netherlands national team.
-His career showcases his versatility and skill in professional baseball.
+Xander Bogaerts is an Aruban professional baseball player currently playing shortstop and second base for the San Diego Padres of MLB.
+Previously, he played for the Boston Red Sox.
+He also represents the Netherlands national team in international baseball competitions, showcasing his talent on both the professional and international stages.

 2011: Baseball World Cup Win

-In 2011, Xander Bogaerts played for the Dutch national baseball team, which won the Baseball World Cup.
+In 2011, Xander Bogaerts played for the Dutch national team in the Baseball World Cup, which they won.

 In 2011, after winning the gold medal in the Baseball World Cup, Xander Bogaerts was inducted into the Knights Order of Orange-Nassau by the Governor of Aruba.